john-itcsolutions/cheirrs/README.md

     pytest tests/ -m <bundle> --headful
 ______________________________________________________________

 # There is a possibility of setting up a Postgres database with PostGIS and Open Street Maps.
-It appears that the procedure Canonical have taken with TensorFlow above utilises MongoDB, a no-SQL, non-relational database system, as one of the the persistence stores as well as mariadb (a resurrection of the opensource version of mysql) ..
+It appears that the procedure Canonical have taken with TensorFlow above utilises MongoDB, a no-SQL, non-relational database system, as one of the persistence stores as well as mariadb (a resurrection of the opensource version of mysql) ..

 As noted below, it is possible, using cross-model referencing, and "offers", to enable an application on a separate controller and/or model, eg the kubeflow model in the uk8s controller, (or just a separate model on the same controller) to access the PostgreSQL/PostGIS database ('house') on the 'house' controller and the 'dbase-bchains' model (see following) therein.